TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 Updates to state raise `state_changed` events.
 Components can also raise their own events.
 The event bus determines all subscribers for each event and then adds tasks that deliver the events to each subscriber, once control has returned to the event loop and other queued tasks have been executed.

+Each automation instance runs as a separate task.
 Most code in the automation core uses direct calls to `async` functions.
-These won't suspend the coroutine or transfer control to the event loop.
-There are two places with explicit use of a task.
+These won't suspend the currently running task or transfer control to the event loop.
+There are two places with explicit use of a sub-task.
 The execution of a sequence of actions is [wrapped in a dedicated task](https://github.com/home-assistant/core/blob/ec3dd7d1e571dfc00ca2addb53fde21e54d4dd1b/homeassistant/helpers/script.py#L637), as are [calls to service actions](https://github.com/home-assistant/core/blob/ec3dd7d1e571dfc00ca2addb53fde21e54d4dd1b/homeassistant/helpers/script.py#L1013).

 At first I thought this meant that automations can suspend between checking conditions and executing the sequence of actions.
 However, Home Assistant's `async_create_task` [isn't a simple wrapper](https://github.com/home-assistant/core/blob/d40eeee42293328fb793d1b1a1764b49d842c5d8/homeassistant/core.py#L810) around `asyncio.create_task`.
 It uses a [lower level interface](https://docs.python.org/3/library/asyncio-task.html#task-object) that allows tasks to be scheduled to run immediately.
-Both tasks created by automations do this.
+Both types of sub-task created by automations do this.

 This implies that once an automation starts running it will keep running until it waits, or performs external IO.
 A good rule of thumb is to assume that any call to a service action may suspend unless you know that it doesn't perform external IO and that it isn't legacy code running in a dedicated thread.